Foxite/cpu/doc/instruction sets/proc16c.md

 remaining bits unused

 ### stb
+write data from a register to the data bus.

 - 15-11: prefix (11011)
 - 10-08: address register (3-bit)
 - 07-00: value (8-bit)

 ## jump
+(conditionally) change the value of the program counter.

 - 15-12: prefix (1110)
 - 11-10: condition
  - 00: always jump